udtren/krita-story-editor/README.md

 <img src="images/story_editor2.png" alt="Document Thumbnails" width="300">

 Each document's thumbnail is displayed on the left side.
-Right-click a thumbnail to access document actions:
+Number of column and thumbnail size can be editted in setting menu.Right-click a thumbnail to access document actions:

 - **Standard documents:** Activate, open, or close the document.
 - **Comic project documents:** Additional options to add new pages using templates, replicate existing pages, or delete pages.